Rongxuan-Zhou/Scene-Classification-and-Visualization-Tools-Based-on-Waymo-Dataset/README.md

 ### Data Flow Logic

-1. **Data Ingestion**: Raw Waymo data is loaded from TFRecord files or MCAP files.
+1. **Data Ingestion**: Raw Waymo data is loaded from TFRecord files or converted MCAP files (recommended).
 2. **Feature Extraction**: Scene-related features are extracted from the raw data.
 3. **Preprocessing**: Extracted features are preprocessed and organized into a structured format.
 4. **Scene Classification**: Scenes are classified using rule-based and/or machine learning approaches.